top of page

 • Complex joint- and limb-sparing surgery

-He is committed to providing patients the highest quality of care with empathy and compassion.
-He works with patients and their families, using the best available evidence and techniques, to develop and enact a personalized treatment plan.
+Dr. Collier is committed to providing the highest quality of care with empathy and compassion.
+He partners closely with patients and their families to develop personalized treatment plans, grounded in the latest research and surgical techniques.

-Dr. Collier is a native Midwesterner who earned his medical degree from the University of Chicago.
-After medical school, he completed his Residency in Orthopaedic Surgery at Case Western Reserve University in Cleveland, Ohio.
-There he was elected as an Emerging Leader for the American Orthopedic Association and was presented the Carter-Makely Award by his peers for his clinical excellence and leadership.
-He then completed a Fellowship in Orthopaedic Oncology at the University of Chicago.
+A native Midwesterner, Dr. Collier earned his medical degree from the University of Chicago, followed by a residency in orthopaedic surgery at Case Western Reserve University in Cleveland, Ohio.
+There, he was elected an Emerging Leader of the American Orthopaedic Association and received the Carter-Makely Award for clinical excellence and leadership.
+He then returned to the University of Chicago to complete a fellowship in orthopaedic oncology.

-Dr. Collier is a dedicated surgeon-scientist who leads innovative basic science and clinical research to improve outcomes for his patients.
-He is an Assistant Professor of Orthopaedic Surgery at the Indiana University School of Medicine.
-He has authored numerous publications, textbook chapters, earned multiple research awards and grants, and presented his research nationally and internationally.
+A national leader in musculoskeletal oncology, Dr. Collier serves on multiple committees for the Musculoskeletal Tumor Society, including the Research Committee.
+He is also a committed surgeon-scientist and directs innovative research aimed at improving outcomes for patients with bone and soft tissue tumors.
+He is an Assistant Professor of Orthopaedic Surgery at the Indiana University School of Medicine and one of the few orthopaedic surgeons in the country with research funding from the National Institutes of Health.
+He has authored numerous peer-reviewed publications and textbook chapters, earned multiple research awards and grants, and presented his work at national and international conferences.

 bottom of page